mohammad-mghn/tailwindcss-classes-pattern/README.md

 ------

 ## 6. Text, and font
-First we define text color, then text font-size, and last but not least font-weight.
+First, we define text color, then text font-size, and last but not least font-weight.

 1️⃣ color => text-red-600, text-white...